patoracode/varblog/content/posts/my-first-post/index.md

 series = []
 +++

-## heres my new blog
+## My new blog

-### yep. new blog
+### (This is mostly a test page...)

-thank you for visiting my brand new 2024 blog. here i will be logging everything i do in the HCI classes i take at Institut Polytechnique de Paris' Master VAR.
+Thank you for visiting my brand new 2024 blog.
+Here, I will be logging everything I do in the HCI classes I take at Institut Polytechnique de Paris' Master VAR.

 ![Image alt](/images/N90.jpg)